theohbrothers/Generate-DockerImageVariants/README.md

             templates = @{
                 # We want to generate the file 'Dockerfile'
                 'Dockerfile' = @{
-                    # This template file should not be shared among distros
+                    # Specifies that the template file should not be shared among distros
                     common = $false
                     passes = @(
                         # The first template-pass